Anbar campaign (2003–2011): First Battle of Fallujah

 Marines from Captain Douglas A. Zembiec's Echo Company, 2nd Battalion 1st Marines, passing the body of an alleged Iraqi insurgent in Fallujah.

 Following the ceasefire, the Marines held their positions and brought in additional units, waiting for what they assumed would be the resumption of their attack.
 General Mattis launched Operation Ripper Sweep while the Marines waited, pushing the 1st Light Armored Reconnaissance Battalion (LAR) and 2nd Battalion 7th Marines into the farmlands around Fallujah and neutralizing many armed gangs operating along the local highways.
 The 3rd Battalion 4th Marines also conducted a raid into nearby insurgent-held Karmah, which expanded into a major engagement lasting the rest of the month.
 The Marines were able to keep their supply lines open, but withdrew for political reasons.
 President Bush refused to allow the resumption of the attack, but was also unhappy with the status quo, asking his commanders for "other options".

 Finally, General Conway proposed what was a workable compromise in his opinion: the Fallujah Brigade.
 Led by former Iraqi Sunni elites, such as Jasim Mohammed Habib Saleh and Muhammed Latif, and made up largely of insurgents who had been fighting the Marines, the brigade was supposed to maintain order in the city while allowing the US to withdraw and save face.
 On 10 May, General Mattis formally turned the city over and withdrew the following day.
 The First Battle for Fallujah had resulted in 51 US servicemen killed and 476 wounded.
 Iraqi losses were much higher.
 The Marines estimated that about 800 Iraqis were killed.
 Reports differed on how many were civilians: the Marines counted 300, whereas the independent organization Iraq Body Count argued that 600 civilians had been killed.

 Four Marines and soldiers were awarded either the Navy Cross or Distinguished Service Cross for the battle.
-Another Marine, Captain Douglas A. Zembiec of Echo Company 2nd Battalion 1st Marines, became known as the "Lion of Fallujah" for his actions during the assault.
+Another Marine, Captain Douglas A. Zembiec of Echo Company 2nd Battalion 1st Marines, became known as the "Butcher of Fallujah" for his actions during the assault.